ODBC on Linux and UNIX platforms

 The SQLGetData problem

-When you call SQLGetData, you specify the type you would like the data returned as and a buffer to accept the data.
-Obviously, if you are asking for Unicode data you had better make sure that your buffer length (in bytes) is divisible by 2.
+When you call SQLGetData, you specify the type you want the data returned as and a buffer to accept the data.
+Obviously, if you're asking for Unicode data. you'd better make sure that your buffer length (in bytes) is divisible by 2.

-Some of the ODBC APIs are declared in terms of characters and some in terms of bytes and some we are not sure about (e.g. SQLGetData).
+Some of the ODBC APIs are declared in terms of characters and some in terms of bytes and some we're not sure about (for example, SQLGetData).

-SQLGetData returns in StrLen_or_IndPtr the length or indicator value, which is not defined as bytes or characters so, if too small, a buffer is passed to SQLGetData for the column.
+SQLGetData returns the length or indicator value in StrLen_or_IndPtr, which is not defined as bytes or characters so, if too small, a buffer is passed to SQLGetData for the column.
 In this case, does the StrLen_or_IndPtr contain the number of characters required in the buffer to retrieve the whole column or the number of bytes?
-Some applications call SQLGetData with a zero length buffer simply to find our how big a buffer to pass for real by looking at StrLen_or_IndPtr.
+Some applications call SQLGetData with a zero-length buffer simply to find our how big a buffer to pass for real by looking at StrLen_or_IndPtr.

 Also, the ODBC specification says if you call SQLGetData with a buffer that is too small, it will fill the buffer and you need to call SQLGetData again to get the remaining data.